Neetikaroy/VEHICLE/README.md

 # VEHICLE
-sensor detective device for vehicles this is my new job!!
+sensor detective device for vehicles this is my new project!!